sindresorhus/electron-store/readme.md

 When specified, the store will be encrypted using the [`aes-256-cbc`](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) encryption algorithm.

+#### fileExtension

+type: `string`<br>
+Default: `json`

+Extension of the config file.

+You would usually not need this, but could be useful if you want to interact with a file with a custom file extension that can be associated with your app.
+These might be simple save/export/preference files that are intended to be shareable or saved outside of the app.

 ### Instance

 You can use [dot-notation](https://github.com/sindresorhus/dot-prop) in a `key` to access nested properties.